 I love my dog, and take him everywhere I go.
 But this particular time, things were a bit more troublesome, as the requirements to bringing your pet out of the country is not a walk in the park.
 Though not very difficult if your dog is pure bread and has all the papers that come with such an expensive dog, it was not the case for me and Rover.
 Because of this I needed to run around town from one place to another just to get things set for him.
 Though I could have probably gotten someone to do it for me, I am the type of guy who believes that in order to get things done you have to do it yourself.

 Dubai was this year’s vacation goal, and the first one abroad with rover.
 My friends invited me to go with them and enjoy what the city has to offer, promising to pay for most of the stuff in the trip, and they were the ones that told me to bring my dog with me, since they’ve also become very attached to rover.
 Lately Dubai’s yacht rental industry has been booming and the options of different yachts intrigued my boat loving friend, and with big heart and deep pockets he decided to bring us all with him, plus whoever we wanted to bring, to enjoy the trip with him and make memories.
+Immigration bail bonds can be expensive if you don’t find the right bail bondsman.

 The last time I was abroad was Barcelona, back during my college days when I decided to take a year off from school to backpack around Europe, I ended up staying in just that city for reasons that will be a story for another time.
 That was before I got rover, back when I had a cat that seemed to be never thankful about my taking care of him.
 This time though I have been given the chance to have an adventure in the Middle East with my best buddy.